 Stresses and strains have a habit of shortening tempers, and if you are feeling in a bad mood, your criticism may become less constructive than it should be.

 Try to arrange meetings to discuss mistakes and improvements at a time you know you are less likely to be frustrated or flustered.
 Get into the right headspace to see the discussion from the employee’s view.
-It is vital that they feel you are interested in making them a better, more productive worker rather than basking in the opportunity to flex your managerial muscles.
+It is vital that they feel you are interested in making them a better, more productive employee rather than basking in the opportunity to flex your managerial muscles.

 “Joe, thank you for sitting down with me for this discussion.
 The goal here is to look at how we can give our callers more, and make sure they feel they have received the very best service.
 Let’s explore a few points to focus on that can help each customer end their call with a smile on their face, okay?”

-The above example is friendly, focuses on the positive outcome of the constructive criticism and highlights your reasons for pointing out mistakes they may have made.
+The above example is friendly, focuses on the positive outcome of constructive criticism and highlights your reasons for pointing out mistakes they may have made.

 This is understandable.
 As a manager, your focus is often on the bottom line and keeping the call center running at its best.
 You spend a lot of time assessing employees’ results and how they contribute to your overall success.